Organizers & Products

 Bookkeeping rules for RE investors

-It is a classic catch-22: most investors do not understand bookkeping, and most bookkeepers do not understand real estate business.
+It is a classic catch-22: most investors do not understand bookkeeping, and most bookkeepers do not understand real estate business.
 “Aggravating” is a mild way to put it.
 This unique 5-page document is designed as a bridge between an investor and a bookkeeper.
 If you keep your books yourself – this guide will help you avoid common mistakes.
 If you hire a bookkeeper – this will be her desktop reference.
 This document has more practical information on its 5 pages than you can find in 500-page books.
 Topics covered:

 • Difference between rental and non-rental business